czbiohub-sf/tabula-muris-senis/2_aging_signature/README.md

 # Aging signiture analysis

 We used the **Tabula Muris Senis** dataset to perform a systematic gene-wise study of gene expression changes during aging across different cell types.

-Stay tuned for the preprint.
+Please see more information in the biorxiv preprint Zhang et al. "Mouse Aging Cell Atlas Analysis Reveals Global and Cell Type Specific Aging Signatures" [link](https://www.biorxiv.org/content/10.1101/2019.12.23.887604v2)

 - The current document is for the version `revision1`
 - The code for the initial submission is in `./archive_initial_submission`